Azure/application-gateway-kubernetes-ingress/docs/tutorial.md

 This section configures [Lets Encrypt](https://letsencrypt.org/) to issue the certificate that Applicaiton Gateway will use for SSL/TLS termination at the gateway.
 This uses the Kubernetes add-on [cert-manager](https://github.com/jetstack/cert-manager) to automate the creation and management of the kubernetes secret containing the certificate.

-> [!NOTE]
-> The following steps will install `cert-manager` in your cluster, full documnetation can be found on the cert-manager docs site [here](https://docs.cert-manager.io)
+The following steps will install `cert-manager` in your cluster, full documnetation can be found on the cert-manager docs site [here](https://docs.cert-manager.io)

-1. run this script to install the `cert-manager` helm chart [(from docs.cert-manager.io)](https://docs.cert-manager.io/en/latest/getting-started/install/kubernetes.html#steps)
+1. Run the following script to install the `cert-manager` helm chart.
+The will create a new namespace in your cluster to install the cert-manager chart into. (from [docs.cert-manager.io)](https://docs.cert-manager.io/en/latest/getting-started/install/kubernetes.html#steps)

 ```sh